 The most popular approach to graft avocados is the cleft graft, a technique that has been used for decades to graft avocados.
 To graft, first cut a vertical split in the middle of the rootstock.
 Cut the bottom of the scion wood to a point and insert it into the rootstock’s split.
 The light green area, called the cambium layer, of both the rootstock and the scion wood should touch.
 For full instructions on how to properly graft your avocado tree, check out this simple tutorial video:

 One thing to point out is that grafting is more of an art than a science.
 You can only expect an avocado graft success rate of 60-80%, so don’t get disheartened if you struggle the first couple of times.
 For this reason, we recommend that you purchase multiple scion wood pieces to help stack the odds in your favor.

-Though your avocado tree enjoys warmer temperatures during the day, fruiting requires cooler nights.
+Though your avocado tree enjoys warm temperatures (or room temperature) during the day, fruiting requires cooler nights.
 This is one reason that indoor trees often do not fruit.
 However, lower temperatures should not dip beneath 50 degrees Fahrenheit.